sfigg/commercialization-public/docset/customize/mdm/personalization-csp.md

 <p style="margin-left: 20px">Defines the root node for the Personalization configuration service provider.</p>

 <a href="" id="desktopimageurl"></a>**DesktopImageUrl**
-<p style="margin-left: 20px">Http or https Url to an image (jpg, jpeg, or png) to downloaded and used as the desktop image.
-It can also be a file Url to a local image on the file system that can be used as the desktop image.</p>
+<p style="margin-left: 20px">Http or https URL to an image (jpg, jpeg, or png) to downloaded and use as the desktop image.
+It can also be a file URL to a local image on the file system that can be used as the desktop image.</p>
 <p style="margin-left: 20px">Value type is string.
 Supported operations are Add, Get, Delete, and Replace.</p>

 <a href="" id="desktopimagestatus"></a>**DesktopImageStatus**